Caffeine & Performance: Benefits, Dosing & Timing for Athletes

 Optimal Timing for Performance

-Caffeine's half-life is approximately 5-6 hours, meaning half the dose remains in your system after this time.
-Consider your workout timing:
+Caffeine's half-life is approximately 5–6 hours, meaning half the dose remains in your system after this time.
+Consider your workout timing carefully:

 Sleep Quality Protection

 Avoid caffeine within 6 hours of bedtime to protect sleep quality.
-Poor sleep undermines recovery and negates any performance benefits from caffeine.
-For afternoon/evening training, use lower doses or caffeine-free pre-workouts.
+Poor sleep can undermine recovery enough to offset the short-term benefits of caffeine.
+For afternoon or evening training, use lower doses or caffeine-free pre-workouts.

 Managing Tolerance and Caffeine Cycling